Piiveu/xacolang/grammar.md

 # Future Tense

-When you want to make future tense, you must add verb capo (to do, to make) in good form and add verb infinitive.
+When you want to make future tense, you must add verb capo (to do, to make) in good form and add verb in infinitive.

 E.G.: